jh1777/OpenHabUI/README.md

 **The `config.json` file is the main configuration of this App!** Everything what you want to see in the UI you need to configure there!

 > An example `config.json` is contained in the repo.
 Please carefully take a look at that!
+You can usee `config.template.json` as starting point for your own config!

 ### Structure